Celebrating nine years of sturgeon restoration work!

 Native American Drum Ceremonies - 10am & 2:30pm

 Water is Life.
 Water is Nibi.
-Join the All Nations Native American Drum, from Southwestern Ontario, as they share through traditional drum the cultural connection sturgeon had in the survival for Native Americans, as well as the cultural connection they share with water.
+Join the All Nations Native American Drum from Southwestern Ontario as they share through traditional drum the cultural connection sturgeon had in the survival for Native Americans, as well as the cultural connection they share with water.
 The drum performs for the opening and closing ceremony of the festival.

 Sturgeon Homecoming - 2:30pm, Lighthouse Beach

 Meet at the touch tank on the beach to see both baby and adult Lake Sturgeon hand-released back to their home in Lake Huron.
-Want the chance to hand-release one of the baby sturgeon?
-Enter our Sturgeon Homecoming contest here!

 Adopt A Sturgeon - All Day